 Have you ever wondered how raw fruits used to make jams, jellies, and marmalades are transformed into a thick, gel-like, delicious spread?
 It’s pectin!
-Pectin imitates gelatin and allows jams, jellies, and marmalades to set.
+This unique ingredient imitates gelatin and allows jams, jellies, and marmalades to set.

 What Is Pectin